drupalci/api/README.md

 Provides a front facing API for the DrupalCI project.
 This allows us to change the specific CI implementations as needed, without changing the API.
+Drupal.org sends a request for a single build, which is then triggered. d.o is responsible for determining the build matrix based on PHP versions, database types, etc.

 ## API